WHAT IS OCD?

 RELATIONSHIP OCD

-Obsessions, fears and uncertainty about whether their partner is “the one”.
+Obsessions, fears and uncertainty about whether your partner is “the one”.

 “What if I don’t actually love my partner?”; “What if I cheat on my partner?”; “What if my partner isn’t attractive enough for me?”

-Common Compulsions include hyper focusing on partner’s flaws, checking for attraction to partner, analyzing their feelings about their partner, comparing physical, mental, emotional characteristics of partner to other individual, reassurance seeking
+Common compulsions include: hyper focusing on partner’s flaws, checking for attraction to partner, analyzing your feelings about your partner, comparing physical, mental, and emotional characteristics of your partner to other individuals, and reassurance seeking.

 TREATMENT FOR OCD